YogenderSingh07/devops-cloud-journey/03-Networking/osi-tcpip2.md

 * **Application Layer** → Creates and uses network services.
 * **Transport Layer** → Decides how data should be delivered.
-* **Internet Layer** → Determines where packets should go using IP addresses.
+* **Network Layer** → Determines where packets should go using IP addresses.
-* **Network Access Layer** → Delivers packets across the local network using MAC addresses and physical media.
+* **Physical Layer** → Delivers packets across the local network using MAC addresses and physical media.

 Unlike the OSI model, the TCP/IP model isn't just a way to explain networking—it is the model that the Internet actually uses today.